absolutesight/gettext/README.md

 To use this library in your application, you need to do a few simple steps:

 1. Prepare translations and define plural form functions.
-1. Add `TextdomainContext.Provider` provider to the root of your application.
+1. Add `TextDomainContext.Provider` provider to the root of your application.
-1. Updated your components to use context functions, provided by `TextdomainContext`, to translate text messages.
+1. Updated your components to use context functions, provided by `TextDomainContext`, to translate text messages.

 Let's take a closer look at each step.
 First of all, you to create translation catalogs and prepare plural form functions for every language that you are going to use.
 Each language needs one catalog and one plural form function.